 Your body’s ability to handle stress depends significantly on the fuel you provide through your dietary choices.
 Certain foods support your nervous system and enhance your resilience, while others can amplify stress responses and deplete your energy reserves.

 Healthy fats, particularly omega-3 fatty acids found in fish, walnuts, and flaxseeds, support brain function and help regulate cortisol production.
-Magnesium-rich foods like dark leafy greens, nuts, and seeds act as natural muscle relaxants and support healthy sleep patterns.
+Magnesium-rich foods like dark leafy greens, nuts, and seeds may act as natural muscle relaxants and may support healthy sleep patterns.

 Hydration plays a crucial role in stress management that often goes overlooked.
-Even mild dehydration can trigger cortisol production and amplify feelings of anxiety and fatigue.
+Even mild dehydration may trigger cortisol production and amplify feelings of anxiety and fatigue.
 Keep water readily available and aim for consistent intake throughout the day rather than waiting until you feel thirsty.

 Creating Sacred Boundaries Between Work and Personal Time